Not Losing Weight? Here’s Why

 3. Are you really burning all those calories?
 If you’re not tracking how many calories you burn, how do you do the math?
 Just saying I got in a good exercise session today (another estimate that can get sloppy anyway) doesn’t tell you what you’ve burned off.
 You need to track both calories in and calories out, and a calories burned calculator can be an immense help here.

 4. Is your body is in a rut?
 Our bodies are pretty smart; more specifically our muscles are smart.
 They know if they’ve been doing the same exercises for a while and they stop reacting positively to the workout that you think you’re giving them.
 So , your body simply is not burning as many calories as when you first started on your current routine.
 You gotta mix it up!
 Switch to a different aerobic exercise, and if you’re strength training (and you should be), try different exercise moves and modalities like bands or kettlebells, machines or free weights.
+Get a fitness machine that suits you best.
+You can try colostomy belts by Stealth Belt, it works well to shed extra pounds.
 Or what about body weight exercises or suspension training?
 Again, ya just gotta mix it up!